weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-3-monitor-prometheus-monitoring.md

 <img src="images/weave-cloud-token-1.png" style="width:100%;" />

-**Note:** If you are continuing from one of the other guides in this series, use your Cloud token to set up Prometheus Monitoring below.
+**Note:** If you are continuing from one of the other guides in this series, then the Cortex probes should be already running on your hosts.
+If not, use your Cloud token to set up Weave Cloud including Prometheus monitoring with Cortex.

 ##Deploy a Kubernetes Cluster with Weave Net and the Sample App